5 ways to make professional development have a positive, long-term impact on your chemistry teachers

 Everyone is an individual.
 No two teachers educate in the same way.
 Within all teams there will be variation in teaching approach.
 So, should a CPD system be flexible, to allow different people to work on different things?
 Ideally, yes it should be.
 And in a perfect world, it would be.
 However, in the real world, the most powerful tool a team has is social support.
 By having a particular focus, you lose the ability to stretch all staff equally, but you gain two important things.
 The first is that the profile of the team improvement target is incredibly high; people are very aware of and focused on it.
 The second is that there is a huge amount of peer support.
 People are seeing good practice modelled, discussing it often and sharing their success with their peers.
 If some highly proficient staff feel they need a more challenging target, you can encourage this on a one-to-one basis by getting them to trial the next technique that you want to prioritise for the whole team.

-As schools expect more subject-specific CPD time and responsibility, it is vital that you make the best use of that time.
+As schools expect more subject-specific CPD time and responsibility, it is vital that you make the best use of that allocation.
 By having a deliberate focus that prioritises sustained improvement over pace, you put your team in the best position to make a lasting impact on students.

 Find out more